tklauser/numcpus/README.md

 [![Go Report Card][3]][4]
 [![GoDoc][5]][6]

-Get the number of CPUs (online, offline, present or possible) on a Linux system.
+Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux system.
 The information is retrieved by reading the CPU topology files in `/sys/devices/system/cpu`.

 ## Usage